liuffy/Sleep-Defender/docs/dev-README.md

 **Day 2: Get the player's character moving back and forth.
 Create enemy objects objects.**
-- [ ] Have the player's character respond to key presses
+- [ ] Have the player's character respond to key presses - keymaster added
 - [ ] Player faces the direction they're moving in (left vs. right) - need flipped sprite for this
 - [ ] Create enemy objects (with different appearances but functioning identically) that can at least move around randomly